 Financial Aid – Return of TITLE IV FUNDS Policy

 Students must earn the financial aid they are awarded each semester.
-A student can earn their aid by attending classes, or in the event of hybrid/online courses, be an active participant in the course.
+A student can earn their aid by attending classes.
 Augsburg must always return any unearned Title IV funds it is responsible for returning within 45 days of the date the school determined the student withdrew.

 Federal/State Aid Adjustments

 Augsburg is required to return unearned federal/state aid for students who fully withdraw from their courses.
 The Return to Title IV calculation is based on the total number of days in the semester compared to the total number of days that a student attended classes before the last date of attendance.
 If the student receives more aid than they ‘earned’, then the ‘unearned portion’ of the student’s aid must be returned to the U.S.Department of Education.
 After 60% of the term has passed, students are eligible to keep all of their federal/state aid.
 If you are planning to completely withdraw from your courses, please see a Student Financial Services counselor to determine what aid may need to be returned.

 Financial aid will be returned to the aid program from which it came.
 If returned to a loan program, your outstanding balance will be reduced by the amount of the return.
 Aid will be returned in the following order:

 - Unsubsidized Direct Loan

 - Federal Perkins Loan

 - Federal Supplemental Educational Opportunity Grant (SEOG)